By Apollo 24|7, Published on- 08 December 2022 & Updated on -

 2. Salicylic acid and azelaic acid: Salicylic acid is available in leave-on and wash-off products and can help avoid clogged hair follicles.
 Besides that, azelaic acid gel or cream has antibacterial properties, which can help cure skin discolouration after acne.

-3. Antibiotics: Antibiotics help in reducing inflammation and redness by killing skin bacteria.
+3. Antibiotics: Antibiotics like clindamycin help reduce inflammation and redness by killing skin bacteria.
 These topical antibiotics are not recommended alone and are combined with benzoyl peroxide.
 Some oral antibiotics can help assuage acne.
-But these should only be consumed for the shortest duration possible to avoid antibiotic resistance.
+However, these should only be consumed for the shortest duration possible to avoid antibiotic resistance.

 4. Retinoids: Moderate acne can be solved with gels, lotions and creams containing tretinoin or retinoic acids.